tempbottle/comm-1/README.md

 your entrypoint into the network.
 It can be another `oldschool` client running without a bootstrap router of it's own.

+An interactive CLI will start, and you can send a message to another node by entering its address, followed by a message:

+    44751799925b964a00bae3863cc4236f9bb8d519 Hi there!

 # Similar Projects